10 Fun British Weather Facts (and Why You ALWAYS Need a Raincoat!)September 1, 2021 • Get Outdoors

 Let’s talk about British summer.
 We love celebrating its highs and lows and we can’t get enough of those blustery picnics with sandy sandwiches and sudden downpours.
-Our summers might not be the hottest and the weather is often unpredictable, but what’s better than trekking through mountain streams, playing beach games, wave jumping and ghost stories around the fire on chilly summer evenings?
+Our summers might not be the hottest and the weather is often unpredictable, but what’s better than trekking through mountain streams, playing beach games, wave jumping and toasting marshmallows around the fire on chilly summer evenings?

 3) It’s not that rainy